rcuevass/dockerized-ml/README.md

-# dockerized-ml
+# Dockerized ML

-Repo to explore some ideas about dockerized ML solutions
+Repo to exemplify dockerization of ML models.